arnabbanerjee2017/EmployeeApp/README.md

 	3. Spring AOP and AspectJ.
 	4. Async communication with @Async and CompletableFuture.
 	5. Basic of Spring Security and OAuth 2.0.

+For SQL Schema and demo data, please refer to the myhome_employee.sql